lorenzo-stoakes/linux-vm-notes/funcs.md

 `pte_t pte_set_flags(pte_t pte, pteval_t set)`

-[pte_set_flags()][pte_set_flags] returns a new [pte_t][pte_t] which is identical to the specified PTE except for the specified `set` field which is 'appended' (i.e. bitwise-or'd) to the input PTE's flag bitfield.
+[pte_set_flags()][pte_set_flags] returns a new [pte_t][pte_t] which is identical to the specified PTE entry except for the specified `set` field which is 'appended' (i.e. bitwise-or'd) to the input PTE entry's flag bitfield.

 No checks are performed to ensure `set` is valid and limited only to available flag bits, so incorrect use of this function could result in an invalid return